The Crucial role of DNS records in preventing spam and increasing email deliverability

 DMARC builds on SPF and DKIM to give domain owners control over how unauthenticated emails are handled.
 It also provides feedback reports, helping you identify potential security threats or misconfigurations.

-💡Start with a p=none policy to monitor activity, then gradually enforce stricter policies (quarantine or reject) to fully protect your domain.
+💡Start with a p=none policy to monitor activity, then gradually enforce stricter policies ( or ) to fully protect your domain.